-- 2.1 Our Corporate Strategy, attached at Appendix A, sets out the strategic direction of the Council for the period 2015-2019, providing a focus to ensure that the services we deliver meets the needs of our communities.
-The Strategy has a four-year scope, but will be reviewed annually to ensure that it continues to reflect the changes to our priorities that occur over time.
+- The Council's Corporate Strategy's purpose is to set out the Council's vision and priorities, to outline how we propose to - Other Considerations deliver them and how progress will be measured. - 2 BACKGROUND - 2.1 Our Corporate Strategy, attached at Appendix A, sets out the strategic direction of the Council for the period 2017-2019, providing a focus to ensure that the services we deliver meets the needs of our communities.
+The 2015-2019 Strategy has a four-year scope, but is reviewed annually to ensure that it continues to reflect the changes to our priorities that occur over time.
 Following the local elections taking place in May 2019 we will develop a new Strategy, which will have a four year life span covering 2019-2023. - 2.2 The Strategy contains: - Five corporate priorities to address issues that matter most to the borough.
 Our priorities are deliberately limited to focus our attention over the lifespan of the strategy. - Each priority has a number of objectives things that will help us achieve our priorities. - Objectives are supported by key actions the things we will do to achieve our objectives. - Key measures of success are also outlined, which should allow progress towards the achievement of the priority and objective to be monitored. - 2.3 Actions and measures of success should be developed in detail in service plans, which we will ensure are robust and SMART (Specific, Measurable, Achievable, Realistic and Time-based).
 Service plans should detail how each service will plan to deliver the key actions. - 2.4 Performance against our priorities will be regularly published, in accordance with good practice, on our web site.
-Performance is also reported to our citizens in Ribble Valley News. - 2.5 The priorities and objectives were developed in 2015 based on the following: - The Ribble Valley Sustainable Community Strategy - The Leaders Objectives - Consultation with our Communities through our Citizens' Panel
+Performance is also reported to our citizens in Ribble Valley News. - 2.5 The priorities and objectives have been reviewed and revised based on the following: - The Ribble Valley Sustainable Community Strategy - The Leader's objectives and new priorities - Consultation with our Communities through our Citizens' Panel